-You may return your NTD200 device to Masterclock for repair service.
+You may return your NTDS device to Masterclock for repair service.
 Please contact the factory for RETURN AUTHORIZATION before returning the unit.
-Under the Limited Warranty, when you return your device for service, Masterclock will pay for transportation cost if within one year of the purchase date.
+When you return your device for service, you must prepay all shipping charges, duty and taxes.
 For international returns, please contact the factory.
 We sincerely hope that you never experience a problem with any Masterclock product.
 If you do need service, contact Masterclock's Technical Support team.
 A trained specialist will help you to quickly determine the source of the problem.
 Many problems are easily resolved with a single phone call or email.
 If it is necessary to return a unit to us, an RMA (Return Material Authorization) number will be given to you.